buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - An introduction to Mahayana Ethics from within the tradition, and an excellent set of caveats to keep in mind as we ethically navigate our own lives.

 {% include content_blurb.html category="articles" slug="compassionate-killing_gethin" %}
-- A Theravada response to the Mahayana assertion of the existence of compassionate killing.
+- A Theravāda response to the Mahayana assertion of the existence of compassionate killing.

 {% include content_blurb.html category="articles" slug="trolly-car-dilemma_pandita" %}
-- Ven Pandita tackles the famous “Trolly Problem” from the perspective of Theravada Ethics, and illuminates a way in which Theravada and Mahayana ethics might agree more than you think.
+- Ven Pandita tackles the famous “Trolly Problem” from the perspective of Theravāda Ethics, and illuminates a way in which Theravāda and Mahayana ethics might agree more than you think.

 #### Chapter 4: Natural World